fractaledmind/fractaledmind.github.io/src/_posts/2023-09-07-enhancing-rails-sqlite-fine-tuning.md

 * `cache_size`
 * `busy_timeout`/`busy_handler`

-It is important that we understand what each of these pragmas does, and how best to tune them for our usage in Rails and ActiveRecord.
+It is important that we understand what each of these pragmas does, and how best to tune them for our usage in Rails and ActiveRecord.[^1]

 - - -